-A normal adrenal medulla secretes in response to neural control and produces about 85% adrenaline (epinephrine) whereas the tumours are not innervated and the stimulus for secretion is unknown.
+A normal adrenal medulla secretes adrenaline (epinephrine) in response to neural control whereas the tumours are not innervated and the stimulus for secretion is unknown.
 They may secrete constantly or intermittently.
 The familial type tends to produce mostly noradrenaline (norepinephrine) but the sporadic type produces mostly adrenaline (epinephrine).
 Dopamine may also be produced.

 - Phaeochromocytomas occur in certain familial syndromes, including: